 We co-founded Klean Kanteen, the original stainless steel water bottle company back in 2002.
 The reasons for the stainless bottle were clear as day: the chemical BPA lurked in our favorite Nalgene polycarbonate plastic reusable water bottles.
 Unable to source a manufacturer in the US, we agreed that manufacturing in China was a lesser evil than the health effects of endocrine-active (EA) plastics and the environmental disaster of single-use plastic wrappers and containers.
 The ends seem to justify the means.
 Financial contributions to non-profits and carbon offsets were adopted to mitigate our footprints.
-But can you really offset the harsh realities of mining, shipping containers across the earth, unprecedented pollution and Tibet?
+But can you really offset the harsh realities of mining, shipping containers across the earth, unprecedented pollution and genocide in Tibet?
 Our product was a solution to some big problems but also complicit in others.

 This material was right under our nose all along: Clay from the top layer of ground here in California, USA, Earth.
 Earthen.
 We bring you the Earth-In Canteen, a return to an ancient and truly natural way to carry water, designed and fired in Northern California from American clay and certified lead-free, non-toxic glazes.